jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter1.md

 1. Draw an hexagon.
 It represents the application, the business logic.

 2. Put driver actors outside the hexagon, on the left side.
-Drivers are those who needs the application for achieving their goals.
+Drivers are those who need the application for achieving their goals.
 They trigger the communication with the application.
 As Alistair Cockburn says in his talk [Alistair in the Hexagone, think of the application as a thing resting in a quiet state](https://youtu.be/th4AgBcrEHA?list=PLGl1Jc8ErU1w27y8-7Gdcloy1tHO7NriL&t=1409), doing nothing.
 When the driver needs the application to perform an action, the driver would kick it and wake it up saying "Hey you, do this".

 3. Put driven actors outside the hexagon, on the right side.
 Driven actors are those who are needed by the application for achieving application goals.
 The application triggers the communication with the driven actors.